 K1 Circuit Breaks Ground In Southern California, First Premier Outdoor Go Kart Track By K1 Speed

 The moment many of you have been waiting for is finally here – we finally have an update for you about K1 Circuit!!

 Originally announced in 2018, K1 Circuit has been a daunting project for us over these last several years.
 You wouldn’t believe what it takes to build a world-class outdoor karting facility these days!
 We were actually all set to begin work in early 2020 – then the pandemic struck.
 But now we’re back to business and we’re happy to report that construction on K1 Circuit has at last officially begun!
-Read our press release to learn more about the track and what the designer, K1 Speed CEO, and our good friend Boris Said has to say about this exciting next step for K1 Speed!
+Read our press release to learn more about the track and what the designer and K1 Speed CEO has to say about this exciting next step for K1 Speed!

 K1 Speed, the world’s leading indoor go kart racing operator, is excited to announce today that construction of its first outdoor track, K1 Circuit, has officially begun in Winchester, California – 80 miles from downtown Los Angeles and San Diego, 70 miles from Orange County, and just 30 miles from Riverside.